InMyMine7/Starscream/README.md

 python3 stars.py
 ```
 ## DISCLAIMER
-This script should only be used for educational purposes and ethical hacking.
-Unauthorized access to computer systems is illegal and unethical.
-Ensure you have explicit permission before testing any system.
+Legality: Using a tool like this for illegal purposes, such as trying to access unauthorized accounts, is against the law and can have serious consequences.
+Be sure to use this tool only in a legitimate environment and with proper authorization.
 AND WE DO NOT CONDONE ANY ILLEGAL ACTIVITIES